nosrac77/Data-Structures-Fun/README.md

 - **Next_node** - A pointer to the next node in the Singly Linked List, this attribute is what makes "linking" the list possible.
 Without these pointers, creating the Singly Linked List is not possible.
 Assigning / re-assigning these pointers in the appropriate way is crucial to preserve the integrity of the list.

-- **Data** - This attributes is the means by which a Node holds data.
+- **Data** - This attribute allows a Node in the list to hold data.
 Although not entirely necessary to form a proper Singly Linked List, without this attribute the list would simply become several empty Nodes linked together by pointers.

 #### Doubly Linked List